 It means to stay effective in finding a way to be prolific.
 These are the few things to which an employer beyond doubt gives more preference.

-9. High class standards at workplace:
+9. High-class standards at the workplace:

 Professional employees take responsibility of their actions, work efficiently and cooperate with others.

 Professionalism may seem vaguely different in a mixture of situations, but the hub elements always stay the same.
-It also gives young employees a periphery as they begin with their initial phases of career.
+It also gives young employees a periphery as they begin with their initial phases of a career.

 10. Staying work-focused: